Pearlhummy/Pearlhummy/README.md

 - 🔥 **Project Name** — [https://maxtrade.com.ng/]
   Description: I designed and created a website for the CEO PWAN Group for one of his sub-company - MAXTRADE

-> You can pin these projects on your profile using GitHub’s “Pinned Repositories” feature.

 ---

 ### 🗓️ 4-Month Vision

-> “In four months, I see myself working on real-world projects, collaborating with other developers, and contributing to open-source tools that improve the web.
+“In four months, I see myself working on real-world projects, collaborating with other developers, and contributing to open-source tools that improve the web.
 I’ll have a strong portfolio, polished GitHub profile, and the confidence to apply for junior front-end roles globally.”

 ---